 - Large zipper pouch so you don’t need to take off your gloves for opening it.

-- Comes along with a comparison straps so to hold your content tight inside the bag.
+- It comes along with a comparison straps to hold your content tight inside the bag.

 - Great venting system at the back so to keep airflow between your back and the pack.

 - It would be better if this is more waterproof since this is just slightly water-resistant.